neilblom/wordlist-writer/docs/Detailed_Feature_Specifications.md

 Detailed Feature Specifications — WordList Writer
-Version: 2026-07-20
+Version: 2026-07-23
 Status: Authoritative Source of Truth

 Overview
 This document defines the internal behavior of all major systems in WordList Writer.
-It merges the original feature specifications with updated architecture rules, tokenizer rules, rendering rules, highlight pipeline rules, dictionary profile system, hybrid cognate window, alphabetical dictionary, cognate merging rules, Supabase schema updates, and July 19 fixes.
-It is the authoritative reference for implementing or debugging core features.
+It merges the original feature specifications with updated Phase 2 architecture rules, tokenizer rules, rendering rules, highlight pipeline rules, hybrid master list model, Supabase schema updates, and July 19 fixes.
+All Phase 3 dictionary profile, alphabetical dictionary, merged dictionary, and cognate publishing features have been removed.
+This is the authoritative reference for implementing or debugging core features.

 1. Highlight Pipeline
 The highlight pipeline processes user text and applies visual annotations based on linguistic and curriculum rules.
 All highlight operations must enter through requestHighlightUpdate.